 No. A syndicate only adds two investors to the company's cap table and syndicate investors should not be counted toward the SEC’s limit of 2000 “shareholders of record” that private companies must observe.
 Syndicates cannot be used for the purpose of bypassing this 2000 shareholder limit though.

 If you are provided with access to a syndicate deal, review information provided by the company and the deal lead carefully.
 AngelList and its affiliates as well as their agents take no responsibility for and do not endorse any information concerning companies or deal terms.
-Should you decide to invest after performing your own diligence (including reviewing the relevant private placement memorandum, subscription agreement and operating agreement), you will provide various information in the subscription process and execute a copy of the subscription agreement and the operating agreement online.
+Should you decide to invest after performing your own diligence (including reviewing the relevant private placement memorandum, subscription agreement, and operating agreement), you will provide various information in the subscription process and execute a copy of the subscription and operating agreements online.

 When US investors invest in foreign companies, they have to comply with PFIC/CFC tax rules or face severe tax consequences.